A Greek Retreat: Serenity in the Cyclades

 Day 1 — Arrival in Paros

 Fly from the UK to Athens and take a short 40-minute domestic flight or a 3.5-hour ferry to Paros.
-Check into a luxury coastal hotel in Naoussa — think minimalist Cycladic style, infinity pools, and sea views.
+Check into a coastal hotel in Naoussa, where you can find infinity pools and unrivalled sea views if the budget stretches.
 Spend the afternoon unwinding by the pool or strolling the marina’s whitewashed lanes.
 Dine on fresh seafood and chilled Assyrtiko wine as the sun sets over the Aegean.
+Welcome to the Cyclades.

 Day 2 — Slow Morning & Naoussa Charm

-Ease into your Greek rhythm with a relaxed breakfast on the terrace, followed by a gentle wander through Naoussa’s boutique shops and narrow blue-and-white streets.
+Ease into the day with a relaxed breakfast on a terrace, followed by a gentle wander through Naoussa’s boutique shops and narrow blue-and-white streets.
 Take a mid-morning yoga class at a local wellness studio or your hotel spa.
-In the afternoon, sunbathe at Kolymbithres Beach, famous for its smooth granite rocks and calm turquoise coves.
+In the afternoon, relax and take a dip at Kolymbithres Beach, famous for its smooth granite rocks and calm turquoise coves.
 Dinner by the harbour, where fishing boats turn into candlelit restaurants after dusk.

 Day 3 — Private Boat to Antiparos

-After a lazy breakfast, take a 15-minute ferry or private boat across to Antiparos.
-Check into a stylish villa or small luxury hideaway near Agios Georgios beach.
-Spend your day exactly as you please — swimming, reading, and soaking up the quiet rhythm of island life.
+After breakfast, take a 15-minute ferry or private boat across to Antiparos.
+Depending on your budget, check into a villa or small hotel hideaway near Agios Georgios beach.
+Spend your day exactly as you please; swimming, snorkeling, reading…even sleeping!
 Lunch barefoot by the sea at a local taverna, then unwind with a sunset massage or glass of rosé on your terrace.

 Day 4 — Explore Antiparos & Sea Caves

-Today is for gentle exploration: visit the Antiparos Cave, filled with ancient stalactites, then wander through Antiparos Town, known for its chic but understated boutiques and gelato stops.
+Today is for gentle exploration: visit the Antiparos Cave, filled with ancient stalactites, then wander through Antiparos Town, known for its delicious gelato stops.
 Charter a small boat or join a half-day cruise to the Despotiko islets, swimming in hidden coves and enjoying a light onboard lunch.
-Return in the evening for a romantic dinner under olive trees.
+Return in the evening for a dinner under olive trees.

 Day 5 — Return to Paros & Hit the Beach Club

-Take a mid-morning boat back to Paros and settle into a new stay — perhaps a boutique spa hotel near Golden Beach.
-Spend the afternoon lounging at a luxury beach club, sipping cocktails between dips in the Aegean.
+Take a mid-morning boat back to Paros and settle into a new stay; perhaps a boutique spa hotel near Golden Beach.
+Spend the afternoon lounging at a beach club, sipping cocktails between dips in the Aegean.
 In the evening, dine on gourmet meze and local wine at a farm-to-table restaurant.

 Day 6 — Wellness & Wine

-Treat yourself to a full spa morning — aromatherapy, hammam, or thalassotherapy — followed by a slow lunch at a vineyard in the Paros hills.
+Treat yourself to a full spa morning; aromatherapy, hammam, or thalassotherapy — followed by a slow lunch at a vineyard in the Paros hills.
 Enjoy an afternoon drive to Lefkes Village, one of Paros’ prettiest inland spots, for coffee and views over olive groves.
-Return to your hotel for your final sunset swim and a candlelit dinner overlooking the sea.
+Return to your hotel for your final sunset swim and a farewell dinner overlooking the sea.

 Day 7 — Departure